Gary Gygax: Leaving TSR

-Sales of D&D reached $29 million in 1985, but Gygax, seeing his future at TSR as untenable, resigned all positions with TSR, Inc. in October 1986, and settled his disputes with TSR in December.
-By the terms of the settlement, he kept the rights to Gord the Rogue as well as all D&D characters whose names were anagrams or plays on his own name (for example, Yrag and Zagyg), but lost the rights to all his other work, including the World of Greyhawk and the names of all the characters he had ever used in TSR material, such as Mordenkainen, Robilar, and Tenser.
+Sales of D&D reached $29 million in 1985, but Gygax resigned from all of his positions with TSR in October 1986, and all of his disputes with TSR were settled in December.
+By the terms of the settlement, he gave up his rights except to Gord the Rogue and to those D&D characters whose names were anagrams or plays on his own name (for example, Yrag and Zagyg).

 After TSR

 1985–1989: New Infinities Productions, Inc.

 Immediately after leaving TSR, Gygax was approached by a wargaming acquaintance, Forrest Baker, who had done some consulting work for TSR in 1983 and 1984.
 Tired of company management, Gygax was simply looking for a way to market more of his Gord the Rogue novels, but Baker had a vision for a new gaming company.
 He promised that he would handle the business end while Gygax would handle the creative projects.
 Baker also guaranteed that, using Gygax's name, he would be able to bring in one to two million dollars of investment.
-Gygax decided this was a good opportunity, and in October 1986, New Infinities Productions, Inc. (NIPI) was publicly announced.
+Gygax decided this was a good opportunity, and in October 1986, New Infinities Productions, Inc. (NIPI) was announced publicly.
 To help him with the creative work, Gygax poached Frank Mentzer and Dragon magazine editor Kim Mohan from TSR.
-But before a single product was released, Forrest Baker left NIPI when his promised outside investment of one to two million dollars failed to materialize.
+But before a single product was released, Forrest Baker left NIPI when the outside investment he promised of one to two million dollars failed to materialize.

 Against his will, Gygax was back in charge again; he immediately looked for a quick product to get NIPI off the ground.
-He had retained the rights to Gord the Rogue as part of his severance agreement with TSR, so he licensed Greyhawk from TSR and started writing new novels beginning with Sea of Death (1987); sales were brisk, and Gygax's Gord the Rogue novels kept New Infinities in business.
+He had been able to keep the rights to Gord the Rogue as part of the severance agreement he made with TSR, so he made a new licensing agreement with TSR for the Greyhawk setting and began writing new novels starting with Sea of Death (1987); novel sales were brisk, and Gygax's Gord the Rogue novels kept New Infinities operating.

 Gygax brought in Don Turnbull from Games Workshop to manage the company, then worked with Mohan and Mentzer on a science fiction-themed RPG, Cyborg Commando, which was published in 1987.
-But sales of the new game were not brisk: the game received overwhelmingly negative reception.
-NIPI was still dependent on Gord the Rogue.

-Mentzer and Mohan also wrote a series of generic RPG adventures, Gary Gygax Presents Fantasy Master, and began working on a third line of products, which began with an adventure written by Mentzer, The Convert (1987).
+But sales of the new game were not brisk.
+As game historian Shannon Appelcline noted in 2014, the game was "seen as one of the biggest flops in the industry."
+Mentzer and Mohan wrote a series of generic RPG adventures, Gary Gygax Presents Fantasy Master, and began working on a third line of products, which began with an adventure written by Mentzer, The Convert (1987).
 He had written it as an RPGA tournament for D&D, but TSR was not interested in publishing it.
-Mentzer got verbal permission to publish it with New Infinities, but since the permission was not in writing TSR filed an injunction to prevent the adventure's sale, although the injunction was later lifted.
-The legal costs further drained NIPI of capital.
+Mentzer got verbal permission to publish it with New Infinities, but since the permission was not in writing TSR filed an injunction for a period to prevent the adventure's sale.